biometrics/openbr/docs/docs/tutorials.md

     $ 100.00%  ELAPSED=00:00:00  REMAINING=00:00:00  COUNT=1
     $ 0.571219

-So what is 'FaceRecognition'?
-It's an abbrieviation to make running the algorithm easier.
+So, what is `FaceRecognition`?
+It's an abbrieviation to simplify execution of the algorithm.
 All of the algorithm abbreviations are located in ```openbr/plugins/core/algorithms.cpp```.

 It is also possible to: